wencyang/network_research/README.md

-# Some small projects
+# Some projects
-1. some python code about my P609 computational physics class assignment.
+1. python code about P609 computational physics at Indiana University.

 2. stochastic_block_model.py is an implementation of Newman's stochastic block model with some .gml files to test.
-Code needs refactor.

 3. newmangreedy.py is an implementation of Newman's fast greedy algorithm, which can also be tested by .gml files.

-4. The rest are some homeworks of computational physics.

 # About stochastic block model
    stochastic block model is a model for network communities (or call it blocks) detection.
 And it's also developed by MJ Newman.